CasmirO-Source/COVID-19-Sequence-Tracking/README.md

 # Why I’m a Good Fit

 This project shows my ability to write clear Python code and understand sequence analysis concepts.
 I’m excited to grow my skills in bioinformatics, especially in applying computational methods to real-world problems like disease tracking.
 I’m a quick learner and ready to dive into advanced techniques during my MSc and in a bioinformatics role.
-Thanks for considering my work!
+Thanks for considering my work.
 Please let me know if you have feedback or want to see more of my projects.